 TIP: When spreading the meat mixture on the dough, use your fingertips to poke the meat and make little indents all over.
 This helps ensure the meat sticks to the dough and doesn’t peel off when baking.
 Also, avoid using a meat layer that is too thick.

 To bake, make sure your oven is pre-heated to 450F.
 Using a high oven temperature will ensure a crispy bottom.
 You can bake on a regular floured sheet pan, or on a pizza stone.
-Using a pizza stone yields the best results, but if you don't have one, that's okay!
+Using a pizza stone yields the best results.

 baked Lahm Bi Ajeen on a parchment on a wooden board on a light pink tiled background